HERMES-DKZ/linked-open-data-humanities/learners/setup.md

 ### Details

-Setup for different systems can be presented in dropdown menus via a `spoiler` tag.
-They will join to this discussion block, so you can give a general overview of the software used in this lesson here and fill out the individual operating systems (and potentially add more, e.g. online setup) in the solutions blocks.
+The only software you need for doing this workshop is Open Refine with the extension rdf-transform.
+OpenRefine is actually a tool for data cleaning.
+However, with various extensions, the tool can be customised and extended to convert data into other formats just as easily.
+If you are interested in the other functionalities of Open Refine, we are developing a lesson to this aswell, where you learn more of the fundamental functionalities of OpenRefine.

 :::::::::::::::::::::::::::::::::::::::::::::::::::